-We believe Poland could become a major regional power, or even a great power, over the next several decades.
-But it is facing the same demographic challenge — increasing depopulation — as the rest of the industrialized world, and will struggle to overcome it.
+Poland is likely to become a major regional power, or even a great power, over the next several decades.
+But it is facing the same demographic crisis — increasing depopulation — as the rest of the industrialized world, and will struggle to overcome it.
 This article addresses that issue, and by extension, the issues facing all of us.

 by Jacob L. Shapiro